Loading...

 Accessed 2025-01-15

-Massachusetts requires a Certified Arborist (required for public shade trees) for commercial tree care.
-ISA Certified Arborist credential is legally required.
+Massachusetts does not require a state-specific arborist license.
+ISA Certified Arborist is the recognized industry credential.
 A pesticide applicator license is required for chemical tree treatments.
 Licensing and permits are managed through the Massachusetts Department of Conservation and Recreation.

 Requirements vary by state and municipality.
 Always verify current requirements with your state licensing authority and ISA.